EgoVITA: Learning to Plan and Verify for Egocentric Video Reasoning: Ablation Studies

-\paragraph{RQ1: Why Max Instead of Average Pooling for $R_{\mathrm{ACMG}}$?} A valid concern is that \textit{max} pooling (Eq.
-6) could reward spurious, high-similarity outliers, whereas a \textit{mean} pooling operation might better capture durational events (e.g., ``walk to the bus stop").
+A valid concern is that \textit{max} pooling (Eq.
+8) could reward spurious, high-similarity outliers, whereas a \textit{mean} pooling operation might better capture durational events (e.g., ``walk to the bus stop'').
 In Table \ref{tab:pooling_ablation}, we directly ablate this by replacing \textit{max} pooling with \textit{mean} pooling across the $N=16$ future frames.
 The results show that \textit{mean} pooling is significantly less effective, providing only a fraction of the performance gain (e.g., $+3.8$ vs. $+7.7$ on EgoBlind, and $+1.9$ vs. $+3.7$ on EgoThink).

 The \textit{mean} operation's weakness is that it \textbf{dilutes the reward signal}.
-A correct durational clause like ``walk to the bus stop" will have high similarity with \textit{some}, but not necessarily \textit{all}, of the $N=16$ future frames.
+A correct durational clause like ``walk to the bus stop'' will have high similarity with \textit{some}, but not necessarily \textit{all}, of the $N=16$ future frames.
 Averaging across the entire window (including the non-matching frames) punishes this correct, but sparse, temporal alignment, resulting in a weak, non-descriptive reward.
-In contrast, \texttt{max} pooling is ``robust to temporal shifts" because it finds the \textbf{peak evidence} that the predicted event \textit{did} occur within the window, regardless of its exact timing or duration.
+In contrast, \texttt{max} pooling is ``robust to temporal shifts'' because it finds the \textbf{peak evidence} that the predicted event \textit{did} occur within the window, regardless of its exact timing or duration.
 This provides a much stronger and more stable learning signal for grounding, and the empirical results suggest this benefit outweighs the risk of spurious outliers.

-\paragraph{RQ2: Is the teacher-guided warm-up phase necessary for the confidence reward?} Table~\ref{tab:warmup_ablation} examines the effect of removing the $200$-step teacher-guided warm-up phase from the confidence reward.
-Without this initialization, the model relies solely on self-ranking from the start of training.
-Results show that removing the warm-up phase leads to modest performance drops across all benchmarks: $-1.4$ on EgoBlind, $-1.1$ on EgoPlan, $-1.4$ on EgoThink, and $-1.1$ on EOC-Bench.
-While the model still achieves substantial gains over the baseline without teacher guidance, the warm-up phase provides a useful initialization that helps the model learn stable verification patterns before transitioning to self-improvement.

-The teacher-guided phase grounds the model in high-quality reasoning examples, preventing early-stage instability where the model might reinforce suboptimal verification strategies.
-However, the relatively small performance gap suggests that the self-ranking mechanism is robust enough to learn effective verification even without explicit teacher supervision, indicating that the strong gains stem from the confidence reward structure itself rather than solely from teacher distillation.